bens4lsu/theskinny-publish/Content/blog2/evacuation.md

 From then on, when a wave would come up, he would run uphill laughing to the dry sand so the water wouldn't get him.

 With all that's going on, I've taken no pictures of damage or the vacation, but I'll pick up on my photography today.
-I did post <a href="onclick="window.open('/pg3.php?spgmGal=046%20-%20Puppies%20and%20Play%20at%20Farm','046PuppiesandPlayatFarm','width=1024, height=768, toolbar=no, location = no, directories=no, menubar=no, resizable=yes, scrollbars=no');">this set of photos</a> from a couple of weeks ago earlier in the week, but I haven't let you know that it's out there yet.
+I did post [this set of photos](/gal/046%20-%20Puppies%20and%20Play%20at%20Farm/) from a couple of weeks ago earlier in the week, but I haven't let you know that it's out there yet.

-Ben